ww-daniel-mora/presentations/productivity/productivity.md

 * Hard to onboard new developers
 * Changes require intense manual work
 * Increased time in unplanned work
-Note: This transition was basically the radioactive spider bite or (radioactive bug bite) that got me interested in developer productivity.
+Note: This transition was basically the radioactive spider bite or that got me interested in developer productivity.
 This process externalized quality from the developer and lead to a lot of time spent parsing logs, talking to customers, and reading through untested, undocumented code that they either never touched or have not touched in months.
 These are a bunch things that, for the most part, we are not really very good at.
 Maybe nobody is good at them.
 Seeing the start contrast between these two different processes is what got me interested in engineering productivity in the first place.

 ## A Focus on Engineering Productivity